publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s720.md

             (A) Individuals with disabilities, including individuals with the most significant disabilities, are generally presumed to be capable of engaging in gainful employment and the provision of individualized vocational rehabilitation services can improve their ability to become gainfully employed.

-            (B) Individuals with disabilities must be provided the opportunities to obtain gainful employment in integrated settings.
+            (B) Individuals with disabilities must be provided the opportunities to obtain competitive integrated employment.

             (C)